cto-ai/github/README.md

 * `repo:create`

-Initializes a new git repo in the current working directory and pushes to the user's selected organization or personal GitHub repository.
+Initializes a new git repo in the current working directory and pushes to the user's selected organization or personal Github repository.
+Current working directory must be git initialized.

 * `repo:clone`